Iran's secretive top leader vows to keep up attacks in his first statement since being appointed

 DUBAI, United Arab Emirates (AP) — Iran’s secretive new supreme leader vowed Thursday to keep up attacks on Gulf Arab countries and use the effective closure of the strategic Strait of Hormuz as leverage against the United States and Israel.
 It was his first public statement since he succeeded his father, who was killed in an Israeli strike.

-Supreme Leader Ayatollah Mojtaba Khamenei, 56, who Israel suspects was wounded in the opening salvo of the war, has not appeared in public since then.
+Supreme Leader Ayatollah Mojtaba Khamenei, 56, who an Iranian official said was wounded in the opening salvo of the war, has not appeared in public since then.
 In the statement read by a state TV news anchor, he vowed to avenge those killed in the war, including in a strike on a school that killed over 165 people.

-The statement signaled a willingness to continue the war that has disrupted global energy supplies, international travel and the relative safety enjoyed by the Gulf Arab states.
+His comments signaled no plans for talks to end the war, which has disrupted global energy supplies, international travel and the relative safety enjoyed by the Gulf Arab states.

 U.S. and Israeli strikes have exacted a heavy toll on Iran’s leadership, military and ballistic missile program but have failed to topple the government, which U.S. President Donald Trump has at times suggested is his goal.

-On Thursday, Israeli Prime Minister Benjamin Netanyahu said Israeli attacks had killed top Iranian nuclear scientists.
+Netanyahu said Israeli attacks had killed a top Iranian nuclear scientist and hit others.

 The U.S. and Israel say that destroying whatever remains of Iran’s nuclear program is one of the central aims of the war.
 They have long suspected Iran seeks nuclear weapons, while the Islamic Republic says its nuclear program is peaceful.